JoeyLee-22/RepoAutomations/README.md

 goto -- goes to a given repo to be able to use gp command

-gp -- adds then commits local changes and asks for a summary (summary is automatically 'update README.md' if given file is README.md) then pushes it to master for a given file
+gp -- adds then commits local changes and asks for a summary then pushes it to master for a given file

 For all commands, you need to give a repo or file name after the command

-Ex: `create test` or `gp test.py`
+Ex: `create test`, `gp test.py`, or `goto myRepo`